amdhamam/Pacmann-SQL-Project-Secondhand-Car-Marketplace/README.md

 The project uses Python to generate synthetic data for each table using the Faker library.
 The original dataset of used cars was obtained from Kaggle using pandas library.
 The project also uses PostgreSQL to perform some transactional and analytical queries on the database.

 ## Transactional Queries

-This part of the project demonstrates some transactional queries that can be performed on the database, such as inserting, updating and deleting records.
+This section demonstrates some transactional queries that can be performed on the database, such as inserting, updating, and deleting records.
 The queries are written in SQL and can be executed using pgAdmin or any other PostgreSQL client.

-### Finding cars made in 2015 and onwards
+### 1. Finding cars made in 2015 and onwards

-This query selects the product id, brand, model, year and price of the cars that were made in 2015 or later.
-It filters the product table by the product_year column and returns the result in a tabular format.
+This query selects the product id, brand, model, year, and price of the cars that were made in 2015 or later.
+It filters the `product` table by the `product_year` column and returns the result in a tabular format.

 ```sql
 SELECT